- What is U.S. DOT SBIR?

 - When will the next U.S. DOT SBIR Solicitation be released?
 How can I obtain a copy?

 - I have an idea that doesn't match any topics in the U.S. DOT SBIR solicitation.
 What should I do?

 - Are unsolicited proposals accepted for the U.S. DOT SBIR program?

 - Can an SBIR/STTR Phase III follow-on funding contract be made, without competition, to the firm that successfully completes Phase I and II?

 - What is the SBA Company Registry?

 - Do I need to register in the System for Award Management (SAM) on SAM.gov in order to submit a proposal for a U.S.DOT solicitation?

-A: Public Law 112-81, Section 5012 requires a specific percentage of the U.S. DOT’s extramural research and development (R&D) budget be allocated for SBIR.
-For fiscal year 2014, each U.S. DOT Operating Administration contributes at least 2.8% of its extramural R&D budget to the program.
+A: Public Law 112-81, Section 5012 requires a specific percentage of U.S. DOT’s extramural research and development (R&D) budget be allocated for SBIR.
+For fiscal year 2014, each U.S. DOT operating administration contributes at least 2.8% of its extramural R&D budget to the program.

 A: Only United States small businesses are eligible to participate in the SBIR program.
 Businesses must meet all of the following criteria at the time of Phase I and II awards: